Subscribe our newsletter here and get 10%* off your next purchase! (terms & conditions*)

 • Inexpensive induction with anhydrotetracycline

-The pASK-IBA vectors are available with Strep-tag®II or 6xHis-tag, the OmpA secretion signal, special protease cleavage sites or Chloramphenicol resistance.
+The pASK-IBA vectors are available with Strep-tag®II, the OmpA secretion signal, special protease cleavage sites and Chloramphenicol resistance.

 Principle and properties